saymrwulf/pytorch/notes.md

 2017-01-25T06:53:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (pytorch) 2017-01-25T07:37:00 - Implementing approach from a new paper read last night (pytorch) 2017-01-25T03:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch)
+2003 paper) (pytorch) 2017-01-25T07:37:00 - Implementing approach from a new paper read last night (pytorch) 2017-01-25T03:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2017-02-22T21:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)